-Put walls are an alternative piece picking order consolidation solution.
+Put walls are an alternative order picking process.
 They are a centralized, flexible point for picking and order consolidation.
-This system allows for combining lines from multiple orders for simultaneous order fulfillment.
+This system allows for combining lines from multiple customer orders for simultaneous order fulfillment.
 Put walls are ideal for e-commerce and other direct to consumer (DTC) sales channel order fulfillment and are suitable for wholesale and B2B small order fulfillment.

 Scalable, modular and moveable

 Put walls can grow or shrink as the distribution center needs.
 During the peak season when many more individual orders are being fulfilled, the put wall setup can expand to meet the distributor’s needs.
 During other times, the put wall can shrink back down or be moved to a different area of the distribution center.
 Recent advances even allow for the put wall shelving to be modified to be larger or smaller as needed.

 Put walls allow for greater productivity because operators are more stationary.
 They can fulfill more orders more accurately and their movements are more ergonomic.
 Put zones may be turned off and multiple lights may be used so that more than one operator can operate in the same zone.
 Cycle times are also improved with put walls because more than one put wall can be operating at once which results in less time to get a large number of orders completed.

 Scanning items as they are sorted, and relying on a put to light system allows for 100% in-line quality check which maximizes order accuracy rates.

 While put walls can be used in conjunction with specialized materials handling equipment such as conveyors or an AS/RS, they are not required.
 A put wall system can be implemented with the bare minimum of static shelving, put lights, and RF scanners.
 This makes put wall implementation very cost effective.